-Synageva currently evaluates sebelipase alfa in global clinical trials and sebelipase alfa has been granted orphan designations by the US Food and Drug Administration ("FDA"), the European Medicines Agency, and the Japanese Ministry of Health, Labour and Welfare.
-Additionally, sebelipase alfa received fast track designation by the FDA, and Breakthrough Therapy designation by the FDA for early onset LAL Deficiency.
-In addition to clinical studies, we have initiated Natural History Studies in approximately 20 countries.
+Synageva is evaluating sebelipase alfa in global Phase 3 clinical trials in infants, children, and adults with LAL Deficiency.
+Sebelipase alfa has been granted orphan designations by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and the Japanese Ministry of Health, Labour and Welfare.
+Additionally, sebelipase alfa received fast track designation by the FDA, and Breakthrough Therapy designation by the FDA for infants with LAL Deficiency.

-For more information about our clinical programs for sebelipase alfa, please visit clinicaltrials.gov or click here if you would like to contact Synageva regarding LAL Deficiency.
+For more information about our clinical trial programs for sebelipase alfa, please visit clinicaltrials.gov (search term: sebelipase).

 For more information about LAL Deficiency, including common signs and symptoms, diagnostic information and testing resources, clinical trial options, and options for support for patients and caregivers please visit www.LALDeficiencySource.com.